Abesuden/Code-Assassin/languageModules/Rust/README.md

-# Golang Module for CodeAssassin
+# Rust Module for CodeAssassin